Last Updated on December 5, 2023 by Sharon Advik

 This is a perfect walk-around lens for video or festival work, a fun general-purpose lens that you could keep on your camera all the time and get great shots in terms of image quality.

-I don’t think many people will be disappointed with this lens; highly recommended.
+I don’t think many people will be disappointed with this lens; it is highly recommended.

 Well, somebody who would use this would be a person who wants one lens to carry around.

 This is a lens for people who want one lens to carry around.

 You have a manual auto slash manual slash auto manual VR active, you have a lock on so it won’t zoom, and then an unlock.

 It’s going to serve the purpose of traveling around; I’m sure it will give you quality pictures because if you’re not a professional and it’s something that you want to carry around, it’s going to get the job done.

 It’s a big chunk of glass.
-So when I what, I noticed that this isn’t a smooth zoom when I put it on the camera.
+So when I what, I noticed this isn’t a smooth zoom when I put it on the camera.

-It will be bright when you look through because you have your lighting in a hell of a lot more light.
-So I can say hell right.
+It will be bright when you look through because you have your lighting in much more light.
+So I can say hell, right?